Skip to main content

 Start with sequence, not speed: decide employment status, model full employment cost with current-year checks, and finish legal setup before any offer.
-In this article’s flow, that means securing Employers’ Liability insurance, registering as an employer with HMRC, preparing workplace pension duties, and completing Right to Work evidence before employment begins.
+That means securing Employers' Liability insurance, registering as an employer with HMRC, preparing workplace pension duties, and completing Right to Work evidence before employment begins.
 Then issue written particulars on time, run payroll and records in a traceable way, and hand over repeatable tasks only after ownership and checkpoints are clear.

 Making your first hire changes the business.
 Until now, growth has been capped by your own time.
 Once you hire, you are no longer just doing the work yourself; you are building the company that does it.
 That shift brings real risk: compliance mistakes, cash flow pressure, and the fear of creating more management work instead of buying back time.